History of Nintendo: GameCube

-The Dolphin was officially announced as Nintendo's next home console at E3 1999; Nintendo of America president Howard Lincoln declared the system would "equal or exceed anything our friends at Sony can come up with for PlayStation 2" (PS2).
-At Nintendo's "SpaceWorld 2000" trade show the next year, more details were given on the Dolphin, revealed to be named the "GameCube".
+The Dolphin was officially announced as Nintendo's next home console at E3 1999.
+At Nintendo's "SpaceWorld 2000" trade show the next year, more details were given, and the console was revealed to be named the "GameCube".
 The GameCube had a more ergonomic controller than previous Nintendo consoles, and included a handle for easy carriage.
 Its games were released in disk format, meaning the console, in theory, had enough power to attract third-party developers back to the system after the relative weakness of the Nintendo 64; however, the mini-disc format was used, as to prevent piracy and have Nintendo not pay fees to the DVD Forum consortium, who made DVD technologies such as game disks—this meant a GameCube disk can only store 1.6 gigabytes of data, which was once again underpowered compared to Nintendo's competitors.

 While developing the GameCube, Nintendo built a peripheral for it which included an LCD screen, that could function as a second display for games—aside from the monitor connected to the console itself—and display stereoscopic 3D graphics, similar to the Virtual Boy.
-Nintendo's developers were able to run the game Luigi's Mansion (which released for the GameCube in 2001) on the peripheral, but mass-producing it would have been too expensive for the company.
+Nintendo's developers were able to run the eventual launch title Luigi's Mansion on the peripheral, but mass-producing it would have been too expensive for the company.